Emily Haithwaite

 Under Jersey law, as Jersey situs assets, shares or limited partnership interests in Jersey structures may not be transferred, redeemed or otherwise released until a Jersey Grant of Probate is obtained.
 To do so would constitute "intermeddling" for the purposes of the Probate (Jersey) Law 1988, which is punishable by a fine and/or imprisonment.

-A Jersey Grant of Probate is required if the deceased had Jersey assets with a total value in excess of £10,000.
+A Jersey Grant of Probate is required if the deceased had Jersey assets with a total value in excess of £30,000 unless certain conditions can be met and at the discretion of the asset holder.
 It is not possible to use a Grant of Probate issued in another country in Jersey.
 For this reason, a full application must be made to the Jersey Court for a Jersey Grant of Probate.
 The process to obtain a Jersey Grant of Probate depends on the jurisdiction in which the deceased was domiciled and whether they had a will.

 In order to avoid lengthy delays or potential probate issues arising on the death of an investor or carried interest participant, it is therefore advisable and considered best practice to put in place a separate Jersey will to cover any shares, limited partnership interests or other assets that are situated in Jersey.
-For further details on the process for making a Jersey will, please see here.
+For further details on the process for making a Jersey will, read our briefing Jersey Wills for Foreign Domiciled Persons.

 It is often not understood that Jersey does not form part of the United Kingdom, so that a deceased's UK will, if limited to assets within the UK only, will not cover assets situated in Jersey.